 Related questions and answers

-The "per-user" or "per-authentication" billing/usage model is chosen when creating a Multi-Factor Authentication Provider in the Microsoft Azure classic portal.
-It’s a consumption-based resource that’s billed against the organization’s Azure subscription, just like virtual machines or websites.
+The “per-user” or “per-authentication” billing/usage model is chosen when creating a Multi-Factor Authentication Provider in the Microsoft Azure classic portal.
+It’s a consumption-based resource that’s billed against the organisation’s Azure subscription, just like virtual machines or websites.

 The billing model is selected during resource creation and cannot be changed once the resource is provisioned.
 It’s possible, however, to create a new Multi-Factor Authentication resource to replace the original.
 Please note that user settings and configuration options cannot be transferred to the new resource.